Feature learning: Unsupervised dictionary learning

 Unsupervised dictionary learning does not utilize data labels and exploits the structure underlying the data for optimizing dictionary elements.
 An example of unsupervised dictionary learning is sparse coding, which aims to learn basis functions (dictionary elements) for data representation from unlabeled input data.
 Sparse coding can be applied to learn overcomplete dictionaries, where the number of dictionary elements is larger than the dimension of the input data.
 Aharon et al. proposed algorithm K-SVD for learning a dictionary of elements that enables sparse representation.

 Multilayer/deep architectures

 The hierarchical architecture of the biological neural system inspires deep learning architectures for feature learning by stacking multiple layers of learning nodes.
 These architectures are often designed based on the assumption of distributed representation: observed data is generated by the interactions of many different factors on multiple levels.
 In a deep learning architecture, the output of each intermediate layer can be viewed as a representation of the original input data.
-Each level uses the representation produced by previous level as input, and produces new representations as output, which is then fed to higher levels.
-The input at the bottom layer is raw data, and the output of the final layer is the final low-dimensional feature or representation.
+Each level uses the representation produced by the previous, lower level as input, and produces new representations as output, which are then fed to higher levels.
+The input at the bottom layer is raw data, and the output of the final, highest layer is the final low-dimensional feature or representation.